(SCMS) SUPPLY CHAIN MANAGEMENT SCIENCE

 (MKTG 2610, 3610).
 Purchasing and supply management; operations management; transportation and logistics.

-SCMS 2710 - Business Statistics (3)
+SCMS 2710 - Business Analytics -Statistics (3)

 SCMS 3510 - Operations Management (3)

-SCMS 3620 - Global Logistics Mgmt (3)
+SCMS 3620 - Logistics Management (3)

 (MKTG).
 Analysis of logistics activities, distribution network alternatives, and customer service aspects; examination of freight traffic function within firm's logistics system, analysis of rate and classification systems, and carrier selection; evaluation of logistics procedures and strategies and their appropriateness to different industries.
 PREREQUISITE: SCMS 2610.

-SCMS 3650 - Strategic Sourcing (3)
+SCMS 3650 - Supply Management (3)

 (MKTG).
 Role of purchasing function within organization; purchasing process; procurement and commodity strategy; insourcing/outsourcing; supplies evaluation and selection; supplier management and development; global sourcing; cost and price analysis; negotiation; contract management; new product development.
 PREREQUISITE: SCMS 2610.

-SCMS 3711 - Analytical Tools/Business (3)
+SCMS 3711 - Business Analytics - Tools (3)